 Cigarette taxes in India are the highest in the world

-As a percentage of per capita GDP, Cigarette taxes in India, of the most sold brand, are amongst the highest in the world as per the data provided in the WHO Report on the Global Tobacco Epidemic 2021.
-Consequently, cigarette prices in India, relative to per capita GDP, are also amongst the highest in the world.
+As a percentage of per capita GDP, Cigarette taxes in India, of the most sold brand, are amongst the highest in the world as per the data released by WHO recently.

 GST Regime Increases Tax Burden on Cigarettes